blair-aitken/Forum8_Multitasking_Scenario/README.md

 <br><img width="2880" alt="Dual_Task_Screenshot" src="https://github.com/blair-aitken/Forum8_Impaired_Driving/assets/131508862/6ad8de32-d64f-47a2-9284-e5ff6533c9bf"><br>

-A total of 50 trials are presented, with each letter appearing for X seconds every 10 seconds.
+A total of 50 trials are presented, with each letter appearing for one second every 10 seconds.
 Participants are also instructed to maintain a constant speed of 100 km/h in the left lane while driving.

 ### Outcomes
 Six primary driving endpoints are calculated using the `forum8_impaired_driving_analysis.R` script to assess simulated driving performance.
 The definitions of these outcomes are as follows: